 But paying an annual fee of $550 upfront isn't for everyone.
-And that's where the Chase Sapphire Preferred® Card shines.
+And that's where the *chase sapphire preferred* shines.

 While it might be old news compared to the Reserve card, it's still one of the best options for travelers – especially if you can't stomach a huge annual fee but still want to get a ton of value.
 Or you want to get more points.
-Or you just want a great all-around travel card.
+Or you just want a great all-around travel card with built-in travel insurance.

-Here are six reasons why you might want to go for the Chase Sapphire Preferred instead of the Chase Sapphire Reserve.
+Here are five reasons why you might want to go for the Chase Sapphire Preferred instead of the Chase Sapphire Reserve.

 Chase Sapphire Preferred vs Reserve Overview